OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 - Provide an example for the version 5.0 of Open RIA Services
 - Support server-side "custom generators"
-- Support binary serialization in version 5.0 (note: it's supported in v4.6)
+- Support binary serialization in version 5.0 (note: it is supported in v4.6)

 ## Instructions